 With 1 in 4 hospitals no longer able to provide care to patient’s everyday of the week due to a lack of staff, these pressures leave no time for radiologists to cover the additional demands of documentation.
 And unfortunately, it seems that these issues will only become more of a challenge.

 Today’s radiology tools

 Radiologists are using yesterday’s tools to solve tomorrow’s problems, and not even big box companies have figured out how to fix it.
-While technology has become available to aid physicians at the point of interpretation or documentation, they really need tools preemptively to give them the right information to support them throughout the care process.
-Because we, as industry leaders, haven’t evolved to meet the needs of today’s radiologist, we have to change the tools we are providing these physicians to support ultimate productivity and quality outcomes.
+While technology has become available to aid clinicians at the point of interpretation or documentation, they really need tools preemptively to give them the right information to support them throughout the care process.
+Because we, as industry leaders, haven’t evolved to meet the needs of today’s radiologist, we have to change the tools we are providing these clinicians to support ultimate productivity and quality outcomes.

-Niche vendors and developers have been hard at work filling the gaps in between systems and driving innovations that can be a lifesaver for physicians amid all this change.
-In an Imaging 3.0 world that has driven the deconstruction of the Picture Archive and Communication System (PACS), opening up image access and viewing for every radiologist, my personal battle cry for the healthcare industry is to disrupt the status quo and finally provide these physicians with modern technology that’s useful, usable and used.
+Niche vendors and developers have been hard at work filling the gaps in between systems and driving innovations that can be a lifesaver for clinicians amid all this change.
+In an Imaging 3.0 world that has driven the deconstruction of the Picture Archive and Communication System (PACS), opening up image access and viewing for every radiologist, my personal battle cry for the healthcare industry is to disrupt the status quo and finally provide these clinicians with modern technology that’s useful, usable and used.

 Advancing tools for tomorrow

 With all this, I’m excited to announce we have added a new solution to our diagnostics portfolio, in order to improve radiologists’ experience and help them be more efficient and productive through the lifecycle of the patient − not only with smartly balancing their workloads, but also streamlining documentation and decision making.

 With PowerScribe 360, radiologists have end-to-end screening program tools and intuitive work lists that actually inform and triage what the radiologist has to do next and what needs to be in the diagnostic report.